rachelbaker/Async-Social-Sharing/README.md

 ##Release Notes

+__Version 1.6__

+* Added option to prevent default CSS stylesheet from loading.

+* Fixed bug where PHP Exception was thrown if post types array was empty.

+* Tested with WordPress 3.5 Beta 3

 __Version 1.5.1__

-Fixed bug that would cause content in RSS feeds to not display.
+* Fixed bug that would cause content in RSS feeds to not display.

-Fixed bug where PHP Exception was thrown on pages if the display options were not set.
+* Fixed bug where PHP Exception was thrown on pages if the display options were not set.

 __Version 1.5.0__

-Added ability to display social widgets on pages.
+* Added ability to display social widgets on pages.

-Added ability to select which custom post types will display the social widgets.
+* Added ability to select which custom post types will display the social widgets.

-Reworked `async-share.js` file.
+* Reworked `async-share.js` file.
 Now only the external social scripts that are selected to be displayed will be loaded.

-Improved display styles for social widgets.
+* Improved display styles for social widgets.

 __Version 1.2.0__

-Combined function for plugin's script and style loading.
+* Combined function for plugin's script and style loading.

-Fixed bug that was generating a PHP error when no options were set.
+* Fixed bug that was generating a PHP error when no options were set.

-Tested with WordPress 3.4.1
+* Tested with WordPress 3.4.1

 __Version 1.1.0__

-Added Display Options to plugin to allow sharing widgets to be displayed on blog and archive pages.
+* Added Display Options to plugin to allow sharing widgets to be displayed on blog and archive pages.

-Fixed bug with Facebook `fb-root` div not being detected before script loaded.
+* Fixed bug with Facebook `fb-root` div not being detected before script loaded.

-Updated license to GPLv3
+* Updated license to GPLv3

 __Version 1.0.1__

-Added lazy loading to async-share.js
+* Added lazy loading to async-share.js

-Fixed issue with plugin settings link
+* Fixed issue with plugin settings link

 __Version 1.0__

-Initial release
+* Initial release

 __Upcoming Versions Wishlist__